· · · · · ·

 1. Take some time to evaluate why you took a break from blogging in the first place.
 If you left blogging due to burnout, you want to make sure you take steps to avoid that in the future.
 Maybe it was because the voice and direction of your blog no longer suited or matched who you were.
 That is okay.
 Don’t feel like you have to pick up where you left off.
 It is okay to start fresh with new ideas and content.

 2. Don’t try to do too much at once.
 Maybe you are like me and just went on a photo-taking recipe creation spree over the weekend.
 Your voice is back; you have stories to tell.
 It is best not to push yourself too much, or you will just burn right back out.
 Do a post here and there.
 Let your audience find you again.
 Take your time.
 There is no hurry here.
 Ease yourself in by writing a couple of posts per week instead of every day.
-Once you get back into the swing of things, you can gradually increase your input.
+You can gradually increase your input once you get back into the swing of things.

 3. Be patient with yourself.
 Don’t expect to produce perfect content from the get-go.
 It will take some time to find your voice and rhythm again.